-Group abandons plan to send troops 'Left Behind' games
+Group abandons plan to send troops 'Left Behind' games: Operation Straight Up

 An evangelical entertainment troupe has abandoned plans to send a controversial video game in care packages to U.S. troops in Iraq.